jroper/openshift-deployment-guide/src/main/paradox/includes/deploying-postgres.md

 ```
 @@@

-When we create the deployment descriptor for the shopping cart service, we'll reference the above configured secret.
+When we create the deployment spec for the shopping cart service, we'll reference the above configured secret.